VariantSync/VEVOS_Simulation/README.md

 # VEVOS - Variant Generation

 ## begin todos
-TODO: Find names for
+- Find names for
   - **ground truth extraction**: VEVOS_Extraction, VEVOSX, VEvoSX, VEVOS.extraction
   - **variant generation**: VEVOS_Generation, VEVOSG, VEvoSG, VEVOS.generation
+- create a release with a jar
+- include and anonymise Functjonal
+- simplify maven dependencies to FeatureIDE, Sat4j, and Functjonal?
 ## end todos

-VEVOS is a tool suite for the simulation of the evolution of clone-and-own projects.
-VEVOS has two main components: The ground truth extraction, called VEVOS_Extraction and the variant generation called VEVOS_Generation.
+VEVOS is a tool suite for the simulation of the evolution of clone-and-own projects and consists of two main components: The ground truth extraction, called VEVOS_Extraction and the variant generation called VEVOS_Generation.

 This repository contains VEVOS_Generation and thus the second part of the replication package for the paper _Simulating the Evolution of Clone-and-Own Projects with VEVOS_ submitted to the International Conference on Evaluation and Assessment in Software Engineering (EASE) 2022.
 VEVOS_Generation is a java library for generating variants with ground truth from an input software product line and dataset extracted with VEVOS_Extraction.